The sustainable and non-violent alternative to silk: Ahimsa Silk

 Ahimsa silk got its name from this concept since this method does not kill the silkworms to extract silk.
 Hence 'Ahimsa' describes the process of obtaining silk.
 It is also known as peace silk.

+Ahimsa silk uses a method of non-violent silk breeding and harvesting.
+Wild silk moths are bred, rather than the domestic variety.
+It allows the completion of the metamorphosis of the silkworm to its moth stage.
 Producing Peace silk is done by cutting the top of the cocoon gently to allow the developing moth to escape and to finish its natural lifecycle outside of the cocoon.
 It is a very peaceful, non-violent way of harvesting silk and a real wonder of nature.
 Then, the pierced cocoons is used to extract the required yarn, spin the silk fibre and make fabric out of it.

 What are the benefits of using Peace Silk?